 A registered player may move from one team or club to another by submitting to the Registrar his old player registration card and an additional player registration fee.
 The Registration is considered effective when (1) the new card is issued; (2) the player has been removed from his old team’s roster and (3) the player has been added to the new team’s roster.
-Approval is not required from the old team’s Captain, provided that the Registrar shall provide notice of the transfer to said Captain.
+Approval is not required from the old team’s Captain, provided that (a) the player does not have any outstanding fines or team dues, and (b) the Registrar (Administrator) shall provide notice of the transfer to said Captain.

 a.
 From the beginning of the season until the end of February a player may change teams without delay once provided all of the proper procedures have been followed.
 A player who changes teams a second time during this interval is not eligible to play in the next four games played by the new team.

 b.
 From March 1 until the start of the summer season no transfers will be permitted.

 c.
 The four game sit-out requirement shall be waived for players changing from teams that have folded in mid-season.
 The Executive Committee or its agents may also waive the requirement if the player can show that he did not play in the preceding four games played by the team he is leaving.

 d.
 This rule does not apply to multiple registrations.